shannontorcato/shannontorcato/README.md

 - Computer Vision (OpenCV)

 ### Current Project;
-- Creating a Google Chrome Extension to drop and save images from the web.
+- Creating a Google Chrome Extension save images from the web.

 ### Connect with me: